 On these pages you'll find much more information about the department and its faculty, graduate program, and undergraduate program.
 We hope you enjoy your virtual visit, and take some time to learn about the cutting-edge research in which our faculty and students are engaged.

-Associate Professor of Sociology, Johns Hopkins University
+Associate Professor of Sociology, NYU

-Uris Hall Rm.
+Uris Hall, Rm.
 302